Lexus89/SharpPack/Rubeus/README.md

 The **monitor** action will monitor the event log for 4624 logon events and will extract any new TGT tickets for the new logon IDs (LUIDs).
 The /interval parameter (in seconds, default of 60) specifies how often to check the event log.
 A /filteruser:X can be specified, returning only ticket data for said user.
 This function is especially useful on servers with unconstrained delegation enabled ;)

 When the /filteruser (or if not specified, any user) creates a new 4624 logon event, any extracted TGT KRB-CRED data is output.

+Further, if you wish to save the output to the registry, pass the /registry flag and specfiy a path under HKLM to create (i.e., `/registry:SOFTWARE\MONITOR`).
+Then you can remove this entry after you've finished running Rubeus by `Get-Item HKLM:\SOFTWARE\MONITOR\ | Remove-Item -Recurse -Force`.

     c:\Rubeus>Rubeus.exe monitor /filteruser:dfm.a